atsign-foundation/at_widgets/at_follows_flutter/README.md

 end
 ```
 ### Plugin description

 Supports for single @‎sign follows feature.
 This plugin provides two screens:

-### Follows screen
-Displays all the @‎signs that are being followed and followers of the given @‎sign.
-Unfollow button will remove the particular @‎sign from following whereas follow button adds the @‎sign to following list.
+1. **Follows screen** - Displays all the @‎signs that are being followed and
+followers of the given @‎sign.
+Unfollow button will remove the particular
+@‎sign from following whereas follow button adds the @‎sign to following list.

-### Add @‎sign to follow
-Scan the QR code of an @‎sign or type the @‎sign to follow.
+2. **Add @‎sign to follow** - Scan the QR code of an @‎sign or type the @‎sign
+to follow.

 ### Sample usage

 The plugin takes AtClientService instance to show the follows list of an @‎sign.

 ```